99.9%

 win in Game Seven: sending the Blues to their

+summer vacation.
 This was a terrific first round

 match-up.
 Much like the 1987 World Series, the